oompyy/Minecraft-Launcher-Replacement/README.md

 # Minecraft-Launcher-Replacement
-A Replacent for the Minecraft Launcher written in C# dotNET, running completely indepently from any Mojang Code.
+A Replacent for the Minecraft Launcher written in C, running completely indepently from any Mojang Code.